The New York Times Company research snapshot

 DimensionConclusionConfidence

-Business qualityStrong subscription-first media franchise with news, Games, Cooking, The Athletic, and Wirecutter supporting recurring digital revenue.High
+Business qualityStrong subscription-first media franchise with news, Games, Cooking, The Athletic, and Wirecutter supporting recurring digital revenue, 13.08 million total subscribers as of March 31, 2026, and a net cash balance sheet.High

-MoatBrand trust and multiproduct habit are durable.
-Platform distribution risk and free news alternatives still limit the width of the moat.Medium-high
+MoatBrand trust and multiproduct habit are durable, but platform distribution risk, free news alternatives, and unresolved AI content economics still limit the width of the moat.Medium-high

 ManagementLeadership continues to execute digital growth, buybacks, and dividend increases, while dual-class control concentrates voting power with the Sulzberger family.Medium-high

-Risk levelRisks include AI content disruption, advertising cycles, print decline, dual-class governance, and multiple compression if growth cools.Medium-high
+Risk levelRisks include government and defamation litigation, AI content disruption, advertising cycles, print decline, dual-class governance, elevated short interest near 8.5% of shares, and multiple compression if growth cools.Medium-high

-AI confidencePublic data is deep enough for descriptive analysis, but less certain for future returns because valuation is sensitive to growth expectations.High data confidence
+AI confidencePublic data is deep enough for descriptive analysis and cross-checked math, but less certain for future returns because valuation is sensitive to subscriber growth, ad demand, and AI licensing outcomes.High data confidence

-Investment certaintyThe franchise is understandable and cash generative, but a clear margin of safety is not obvious at current prices without continued digital compounding.Medium
+Investment certaintyThe franchise is understandable and cash generative with a net cash balance sheet, but a clear margin of safety is not obvious at current prices without continued digital compounding.Medium

 NYT AI stock forecast